-- Encourage and promote active travel and public transport options by sharing resources in the practice and on the practice website - Provide showers, changing facilities, lockers and secure cycle parking where possible - Sign up to the Government's 'Cycle to Work Scheme' - Combine patient appointments if appropriate to reduce overall travel - · Investigate the transport of goods and consider if it can be made more sustainable - Always consider preventive dentistry - Use information technology (e.g. Telemedicine and electronic referrals) to reduce staff and patient travel
+- Survey travel patterns of your staff and patients to find out how they currently travel and what could help them to incorporate more walking or cycling - Encourage and promote active travel and public transport options by sharing resources in the practice and on the practice website - Provide showers, changing facilities, lockers and secure cycle parking where possible - Sign up to the Government's 'Cycle to Work Scheme' - Combine patient appointments if appropriate to reduce overall travel - Investigate the transport of goods and consider if it can be made more sustainable - Always consider preventive dentistry - Use information technology (e.g. Telemedicine and electronic referrals) to reduce staff and patient travel

 Resources Duane, B., Ramasubbu, D., Harford, S., Steinbach, I., Stancliffe, R., Croasdale, K., Pasdeki-Clewer, E. (in press).
 Environmental sustainability and procurement; Purchasing products for the dental setting.
 British Dental Journal.
-Dental Susnet, online network for improving the sustainability of dental services: https://networks.sustainablehealthcare.org.uk/dental-susnet Sara Harford, Darshini Ramasubbu, Brett Duane, Frances Mortimer - Centre for Sustainable Healthcare (2018) The Centre for Sustainable Healthcare is registered in England & Wales as a company limited by guarantee No. 7450026 and as a charity No. 1143189.
-Registered address: 8 King Edward Street, Oxford, OX1 4HL 1a.
-Encourage active travel

-1a.
-How to: Encourage active travel
+Dental Susnet, online network for improving the sustainability of dental services: https://networks.sustainablehealthcare.org.uk/dental-susnet Sustainable Dentistry: How-to Guide for Dental Practices 1a.
+Encourage active travel 1a.
+How to: Encourage active travel Why is it important?

 Active travel has many potential benefits including health, environmental and economic.
 Encouraging active travel such as walking or cycling will help to reduce the carbon emissions costs and pollution associated with using vehicles.
 The National Institute of Clinical Excellence (NICE) recommends that employers develop policies to encourage employees to walk, cycle or use other modes of transport involving physical activity to travel to and from work as part of their working day.
 What does a Sustainable practice look like?

 Offering incentives such as prizes e.g. a pedometer, sportswear or gym/sports class memberships, signing up to the Government's Cycle to Work Scheme (to enable staff to buy a bike tax-free) as well as hosting activities or cycling and walking events at the practice may encourage your staff to increase active travel.
 Electric bikes (or e-bikes) are pedal bikes assisted by an electric motor.
 This can make cycling accessible to a wider range of people over longer distances - potentially with less sweating involved!
-Real Life examples:

-NHS Tower Hamlets To encourage a shift away from car use to walking and cycling to work, a Travel Plan has been produced for NHS Tower Hamlets.
+Real Life examples: NHS Tower Hamlets To encourage a shift away from car use to walking and cycling to work, a Travel Plan has been produced for NHS Tower Hamlets.
 Surveys were done to identify travel patterns and targets were set to increase staff cycle to work and decrease staff driving to work.
 New cycling facilities were installed at various hospital sites.
 Shower and locker facilities renewal are underway.
 Momentum is maintained by organising Cyclists' breakfasts, sharing a range of information in the intranet and the creation of a 'Cycle User Group' email list.
 The 'Cycle to Work' Scheme is being implemented to enable staff to buy bikes at a reduced cost, tax free.
 King's College Hospital Walking Incentives An ongoing project by King's College offers goodie bags with free pedometers as well as guided walks to raise awareness and incentivise staff to walk as part of their journey to work.
 Hillingdon Hospital Green Travel Incentive A points scheme has been started for staff members where they can collect points each time they swap from driving to commute on foot/bike and for the miles travelled.
 Cycling/walking-related prizes are given in exchange for points earned.
-Sara Harford, Darshini Ramasubbu, Brett Duane, Frances Mortimer - Centre for Sustainable Healthcare (2018) The Centre for Sustainable Healthcare is registered in England & Wales as a company limited by guarantee No. 7450026 and as a charity No. 1143189.
-Registered address: 8 King Edward Street, Oxford, OX1 4HL 1a.
-Encourage active travel
+Sustainable Dentistry: How-to Guide for Dental Practices 1a.
+Encourage active travel Actions